 Here, the representative cause of action is a public nuisance action brought on behalf of the People seeking abatement.
 Santa Clara, SF, and Oakland are not seeking damages for injury to their property or the cost of remediating their property.
 Liability is not based merely on production of a product or failure to warn.
-Instead, liability is premised on defendants' promotion of lead paint for interior use with knowledge of the hazard that such use would create.
-This conduct is distinct from and far more egregious than simply producing a defective product or failing to warn of a defective product; indeed, it is quite similar to instructing the purchaser to use the product in a hazardous manner, which Modesto[City of ModestoRedevelopment Agency v.
-Superior Court (2004) 119 Cal.
-App.
-4th 28] found could create nuisance liability. (emphasis in original) Id. at 309
+Instead, liability is premised on defendants'

 8 Rehearing denied by County of Santa Clara v.
 Atlantic Richfield Company, 2006 Cal.App.
 LEXIS 438 (Cal.App.
 6th Dist., Mar.
 24, 2006) Time for Granting or Denying Review Extended County of Santa Clara v.
-Atlantic Richfield Company, 2006 Cal.
-LEXIS 7476 (Cal., May 22, 2006) Review denied by County of Santa Clara v.
+Atlantic Richfield Company, 2006 Cal, LEXIS 7476 (Cal., May 22, 2006) Review denied by County of Santa Clara v.
 Atlantic Richfield Company, 2006 Cal.
 LEXIS 7622 (Cal., June 21, 2006)